cambridgehackers/connectal/doc/library/source/makefile.connectal.rst

    Which BSV package to import to get the declaration of PIN_TYPE.

+.. make:var:: PINOUT_FILE

+   Which pin usage JSON files to pass to makefilegen.py as :option::`--pinout` options.

 .. make:var:: BSVFILES

    Lists the BSV files to scan when processing INTERFACES.